Do you have good oral hygiene? Do you keep your teeth and gums in tip-top condition?

 #2.
 Floss – Every day

-Flossing is one of the tasks we will be working on in the third week of Live a Healthier Life in 21 Days (21DHL).
-Yes I know – flossing is boring and a pain in the *ss, but it’s important!
+Flossing was one of the tasks we worked on in Live a Healthier Life in 21 Days.
+Yes I know – flossing is boring and a pain in the butt, but it’s important!
 I used to hate flossing and never did it in the past, but I’ve finally accepted it as part of my daily routine now, along with brushing my teeth.

-I like this joke which PE reader, Charles (ozcaveman on Personal Excellence Forums), shared with us during last year’s run of 21DHL.
-He asked his dentist which teeth he should floss, of which his dentist replied with a tongue-in-cheek comment: “Only floss the teeth you want to keep!”
+I like this joke which PE reader, Charles, shared with us during last year’s run of the healthy living challenge.
+He asked his dentist which teeth he should floss, to which his dentist replied with a tongue-in-cheek comment: “Only floss the teeth you want to keep!”
 Makes you realize how important flossing is, especially if dentists harp on it all the time!

-Here’s a short 1:54 minute video on how to floss your teeth properly:
+Here’s a video on how to floss your teeth properly: